celluloid/celluloid/README.md

 The call to charlie.future immediately returns a Celluloid::Future object, regardless of how long it takes to execute the "report" method.
 To obtain the result of the call to "report", we call the _value_ method of the future object.
-This call will block until the method call is available.
+This call will block until the value returned from the method call is available (i.e. the method has finished executing).
+If an exception occured during the method call, the call to future.value will reraise the same exception.

 Futures also allow you to background the computation of any block: